 Most types of exercise are fine even if you are overweight.
 Being active during your pregnancy is safe and healthy for you and your baby.

 Most women who get pregnant after weight-loss surgery have an uncomplicated pregnancy and birth.
-The risks to you and your baby are lower after surgery than if you kept a very high body mass index (BMI).

-ℹLast reviewed on February 1st, 2015.
+ℹLast reviewed on October 25th, 2018.
 Next review date October 25th, 2021.